Papers

 Einstein The Photoelectric Effect.

-Five essential episodes of the history of the photoelectric effect are: (a) its discovery, (b) its initial explanation, (c) Einstein’s revolutionary explanation for it, and his receiving the Nobel Prize despite not having his hypothesis accepted, (d) Millikan’s experimental verification of Einstein’s equation despite not accepting his hypothesis, and (e) Compton’s measurements and theoretical explanation which produced the ultimate acceptance of Einstein’s hypothesis.
+Five essential episodes of the history of the photoelectric effect are: (a) its discovery, (b) its initial explanation, (c) Einstein’s revolutionary explanation for it, and his receiving the Nobel Prize despite not having his hypothesis accepted, (d) Millikan’s experimental verification of Einstein’s equation despite prednisone not accepting his hypothesis, and (e) Compton’s measurements and theoretical explanation which produced the ultimate acceptance of Einstein’s hypothesis.

 Millikan The Millikan Oil-Drop Experiment.

 A summary of historical details surrounding the original Millikan Oil Drop experiment suitable for use in revising the instructional approach is presented.
 Both Millikan and his graduate student, Fletcher, are featured with the view to emphasizing details that humanize the protagonists and that are likely to raise student interest.
-Difficulties current students have in performing the prednisone experiment are discussed from the perspective of Hodson’s (1993) framework and the students’ own observations.
+Difficulties current students have in performing the tadalafil experiment are discussed from the perspective of Hodson’s (1993) framework and the students’ own observations.